Florian-cossu/chat_mockup/README.md

                 },
                 {
                     "message": "Good thx so much.
 Here's my chat mockup I've been working on.
-Check it out", "emoji": null
+Check it out", "emoji": null,
+                    "responds_to": [0, "in", 1]
                 },
                 {
-                    "message": "Do you like this large version preview export?", "emoji": "👍"
+                    "message": "Do you like this mobile version preview export?", "emoji": "👍"
                 }
             ]